credpath/credpath.github.io/_pages/cv.md

     <b> <i> Abstract: </i> </b>
   </summary>

-<i>Policy can impact partner choice and match quality.
-Spousal visa policy permits non-residents to marry citizens, arguably an assimilation capstone.
-I ask how this policy affects couple rates, marriage rates, and assortative mating by citizenship and birth country.
-Without immigration policy variation, I identify the effect of spousal visa access by exploiting a change in the federal government's definition of spouse.
-When the Supreme Court ended the Defense of Marriage Act in United States v.
-Windsor, same-sex couples gained access to spousal visas for the first time.
-I estimate the effect of this policy change for mixed-citizenship same-sex couples, accounting for aggregate changes in other same-sex and mixed-citizenship couples, using a triple difference design.
-Spousal visa access causes a 36% increase in coupling rates and a 72% increase in marriage rates.
-Transfer benefits, health insurance, roommates, moving, fraud, or state-level heterogeneity do not explain the results.
-Informal calculations suggest that 1.5 million people currently have partners, directly thanks to spousal visa policy.</i>
+<i>How does spousal visa access affect couple formation?
+I answer by exploiting a change in the federal government's definition of spouse: following \textit{United States v.
+Windsor}, same-sex couples gained access to spousal visas.
+I estimate this causes a 36% increase in couples and a 72% increase in marriage rates for mixed-citizenship same-sex couples, accounting for aggregate changes in other same-sex and mixed-citizenship couples using a triple difference design.
+Transfers, insurance, or fraud do not explain the results.
+Informal calculations suggest that 1.5 million people have partners thanks to spousal visas.
+I also find suggestive evidence consistent with improved match quality. </i>

 </details>